dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 Cloud has changed the economics of IT

-Cloud enables to move from a CAPEX to an OPEX model
+Cloud enables movement from a CAPEX to an OPEX model

 There are a variety of costs and expenses that companies have to pay to continue running their businesses.
 The most common are capital expenditures (<mark style="background: #BABD00;">CapEx</mark>) and operating expenses (<mark style="background: #BABD00;">OpEx</mark>).

 Capital expenditures are major purchases that a company makes, which are used over the long term.
 Operating expenses, on the other hand, are the day-to-day expenses that a company incurs to keep its business running.

 <mark style="background: #BABD00;">Cloud provides the following key cost savings:</mark>
 - Infrastructure cost